-- Once complete, a representative from your county planning team will e-mail you a confirmation of your application within a few days.
-If you are a new site, this person will schedule an in-person site visit to make sure your farm site will be a good fit for the tour.
+- If you are a new site, a representative from your county planning team will contact you to schedule an in-person site visit to make sure your farm site will be a good fit for the tour.
 If you do not hear from your county planning team please contact them to follow up.
-Their information can be found in the drop-down menu below.
+Their information can be found at the bottom of this page.

-- Once confirmed, you will receive a link to submit more detailed information about your farm including submitting an optional schedule of events, volunteer t-shirt sizes, and a picture of your farm site.
+- Once confirmed by your county team, you will receive a link to submit more detailed information about your farm including submitting an optional schedule of events and volunteer t-shirt sizes.

 Q: Is there a cost to be a site?